-The Hindu Temple Society of Capital District, was founded in 1976 and is located in Loudonville, NY.
+The Hindu Temple Society of the Capital District, was founded in 1976 and is located in Loudonville, NY.
 It is a place of worship by Hindu devotees in and around Capital District and also visitors from other areas and all over the world.
-Albany Hindu Temple is unique because all segments of Hindu Community have a special place for worship of their own with Ganesha, Lakshmi Narayana, Shiva, Parvathi, Shrinathji, Radha Krishna, Swaminarayana, Navagrahas, Nageswara, Saraswati, Durga, Buddha, Iyyappa Swamy, Mahavira, Shri Rama Parivara and Subramanya (see descriptions of Deities (Moorthies ).
+Locally referred to as the Albany Hindu Temple.
+The temple it is unique because all segments of Hindu Community have a special place for worship of their own with Ganesha, Lakshmi Narayana, Shiva, Parvathi, Shrinathji, Radha Krishna, Swaminarayana, Navagrahas, Nageswara, Saraswati, Durga, Buddha, Iyyappa Swamy, Mahavira, Shri Rama Parivara and Subramanya.
 Religious discourses and cultural activities are held at the temple and all major Hindu religious festivals are celebrated.
 The temple offers variety of regular religious services at the temple and at individual homes and offices, on request by well trained and qualified priests .
-Albany Hindu temple is centrally located between Boston and Buffalo and Montreal and New York City see directions.

 The Hindu Cultural Center (HCC), completed in 2007, is located on the same premises as the Temple and it is all centrally located between Boston and Buffalo, and Montreal and New York City.